IRamNoc/iznes/readme.md

 })
 ```

-## 2. Using the `MulitlingualService` to retrieve an existing translation.
+## 2. Using the `MultilingualService` to retrieve an existing translation.

 An example component using the getTranslation method: